-When Case and John Deer had issues with it's robot welded tractor cabs and parts they requested
+When Case and John Deer management had issues with it's robot welded tractor cabs and parts, they requested

 that Ed resolve the issues .

-When Imperial Oil / Esso wanted to increase weld
+Imperial Oil wanted their pipe weld subcontractors to increase weld

-productivity on its natural gas pipe line welds at the Cold Lake project in Alberta, Ed trained their welders to use flux cored wires without playing around with weld controls and
+productivity on theit Nat gas pipe line welds made at the Cold Lake project in Alberta.
+Ed developed the training program and then trained their key weld personnel to use the MIG and flux cored process without playing around with weld controls.
+Ed

-later established the flux cored automated pipe weld procedures for thir 6 to 20 inch
+later established the flux cored automated pipe weld procedures for the Cold Lake 6 to 20 inch

 pipes.
 (See one million dollar savings article in the pipe weld section)